 If you lose a lot of weight, your brain reacts as if you were starving.

-I’m losing more than a pound per week without dieting.
+I am losing more than a pound per week without dieting.
 Since you are interested in this topic, I will tell you how.
 One problem with fad diets is the imbalance of nutrition.
 Watch out for anything with extremes like no carbs, no sugar, no fat, one vegetable or all protein.

 Put Your Diet on a Diet